poteto/ember-changeset/README.md

   {
     key: 'firstName',
     value: 'Jim',
-    validation: 'First name must be greater than 7 characters' },
+    validation: 'First name must be greater than 7 characters', },
   {
     key: 'address.zipCode',
     value: '123',
-    validation: 'Zip code must have 5 digits'
+    validation: 'Zip code must have 5 digits',
-  }
+  },
-]
+];
 ```

 You can use this property to render a list of errors: